Victorian era: Moral standards

 Expected standards of personal conduct changed in around the first half of the 19th century, with good manners and self-restraint becoming much more common.
 Historians have suggested various contributing factors, such as Britain's major conflicts with France during the early 19th century, meaning that the distracting temptations of sinful behaviour had to be avoided in order to focus on the war effort, and the evangelical movement's push for moral improvement.
 There is evidence that the expected standards of moral behaviour were reflected in action as well as rhetoric across all classes of society.
-For instance, an analysis suggested that less than 5% of working class couples cohabited before marriage.
+For instance, an analysis suggested that less than 5% of working class couples lived together before marriage.

 Historian Harold Perkin argued that the change in moral standards led by the middle of the 19th century to 'diminished cruelty to animals, criminals, lunatics, and children (in that order)'.
 Legal restrictions were placed on cruelty to animals.
 Restrictions were placed on the working hours of child labourers in the 1830s and 1840s.
 Further interventions took place throughout the century to increase the level of child protection.
 Use of the death penalty also decreased.
 Crime rates fell significantly in the second half of the 19th century.
 Sociologist Christie Davies linked this change to attempts to morally educate the population, especially at Sunday schools.